bujaraty/test_README/README.md

     3. Column 3, Feature ID (Somatic Mutation Type in COSMIC)
     4. From column 4 onward, each column represent one sample

+    There are subcommand to be used for each type of genetic variation
+    - `cancersig feature SNV` is for

 ## Workflow steps